Gunjan6788/Gunjan6788/README.md

 I love to do web development and open to learning new technologies.
 </samp></p>

-- 🔭 Currently working on React,Flask.
+- 🔭 Currently working on Python,Django.
 - 🌱 I’m currently looking for a job.
 - 📫 How to reach me: gunjan6788@gmail.com
 - 😄 Pronouns: she/her